WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • Optimize

-WordPress Web Traffic System – Setup Phase
+WordPress Web Traffic Automation Blueprint – Setup Phase

-If You Have No Web Presence Yet
+If You Don’t Have A Web Presence

 WordPress.org Or WordPress.com?

-(Self-Hosted vs Hosted WordPress Site)
+Self-Hosted vs Hosted WordPress Site

-WordPress offers a ”hosted” and a “self-hosted” option.
+WordPress offers both a “self-hosted” and a “hosted” option.

-If You Already Have An Existing Website
+If You Have An Existing Web Site

 Where to set up WordPress on your domain